Failing to Stop for Police Lawyers in Surrey

 - You knew you were being pursued; and

-- You did not stop your vehicle as soon as was reasonably possible.
+- You did not stop your vehicle as soon as reasonably possible.

-In Toronto, this offence usually arises from failing to stop for a Toronto Police Service officer, however peace officers are widely defined in the Criminal Code.
+In Surrey, this offence usually arises from failing to stop for an RCMP officer, however peace officers are widely defined in the Criminal Code.
 You can be charged with failing to stop for the RCMP, Canadian Forces, customs officers, and more.

-Investigation of Failing to Stop for Police Charges in Toronto
+Investigation of Failing to Stop for Police Charges in Surrey

 A failing to stop for police investigation is usually initiated by the peace officer involved.
 The police will pursue you until they can safely stop you, or they will arrest you at the scene of an accident should one ensue.
 This offence often arises following high speed chases.